valence-corp/sprite/docs/_tutorials/4_transactions.md

 layout: tutorial
 permalink: /tutorials/transactions.html
 title: Sprite Tutorials - Database Transactions
-name: Database Transaction
+name: Transactions
-prevDesc: Introduction
+prevDesc: Create a Database
-prevUrl: /tutorials/introduction.html
+prevUrl: /tutorials/createDatabase.html
-nextDesc: Create a Database
+nextDesc: Create a Document
-nextUrl: /tutorials/createDatabase.html
+nextUrl: /tutorials/createDocument.html
 ---

-### Database Transactions
+### Transactions

 ---

 ###### Note

 This tutorial could be challenging to users with no prior experience in transactional databases.
 There will be a lot of new information.
 It is, however, foundational to understand how to use Sprite properly.

+_It is not necessary to run this code, it will be put into practice in the next tutorial._

 ---